dotJEM/angular-code-directives/README.md

 angular-code-directives
 =======================

+*NOTE:* This is a work in progress.
+Untill a release has been made this is mostly left here to obtain feedback and provide them as samples.

 Provides a set of Angular Directives to deal with code examples on e.g. blogs, github pages etc.

 Syntax highligthing is based on http://alexgorbatchev.com/SyntaxHighlighter/ with a few modifications